CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

    {{%notice note%}}

 Cumulus Networks strongly recommends that you deploy a CI strategy, but recommends against a CD strategy.
 Using CD can lead to network changes during critical business hours with unintended consequences.
-Only  consider CD if your organization has with proper testing and operations in place.
+Only  consider CD if your organization has proper testing and operations in place.

 {{%/notice%}}